NuBench: An Open Benchmark for Deep Learning-Based Event Reconstruction in Neutrino Telescopes: Conclusion

-Overall, our results demonstrate that deep-learning-based architectures which are expressive on one detector geometry for a given task tend to remain effective across other geometries and reconstruction targets.
+Overall, our results demonstrate that deep-learning-based architectures, which are expressive on one detector geometry for a given task, tend to remain effective across other geometries and reconstruction targets.
 This reinforces the importance of cross-experimental collaboration in the development of future reconstruction techniques and highlights the role of open, reproducible benchmarks such as NuBench in advancing neutrino telescope research.
+Using such benchmarks, future work may seek to expand the comparisons to new model architectures, existing likelihood techniques, and measure generalization between open benchmarks and official collaboration simulations.

 \acknowledgments The NuBench datasets are hosted on the Electronic Research Data Archive (ERDA) provided by the University of Copenhagen (UCPH).
 We thank UCPH and the ERDA team for supporting open data access through their service and long-term commitments to storing the datasets.
 Additionally, we'd like to thank Dr. Philipp Eller (TUM) and Professor Troels C. Petersen (UCPH) for their valuable discussions, feedback, and support.
 The authors also acknowledge Dr. Antonin Vacheret, Directeur de Recherche CNRS at the Laboratoire de Physique Corpusculaire (LPC), who granted access to the local HGX 8x A100 GPU server for parts of the model training shown in this work.
 This work has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the SFB 1258 – 283604770 ‘Neutrinos and Dark Matter in Astro- and Particle Physics’, and the PUNCH4NFDI consortium fund “NFDI 39/1”.
+The authors also acknowledge the support of MICIU for PRE2022-104211, PID2021-124591NB-C41 and PID2024-156285NB-C4,1 funded by MICIU/AEI/10.13039/501100011033 and by FEDER, EU, and Generalitat Valenciana for CIPROM/2023/51 Spain.
+The authors gratefully acknowledge the computer resources at Artemisa and the technical support provided by the Instituto de Fisica Corpuscular, IFIC(CSIC-UV).
+Artemisa is co-funded by the European Union through the 2014-2020 ERDF Operative Programme of Comunitat Valenciana, project IDIFEDER/2018/048.